This post contains affiliate links. Read my disclosure policy here.

 This Vegan Pumpkin Bread is perfect for the fall season or any time of year.
 It's warm-spiced, with a tender crumb, and it's loaded with pumpkin flavor.
 Plus, it's easy to make and calls for simple ingredients.

 There's nothing like Vegan Pumpkin Bread that's fresh out of the oven.
-It tastes heavenly and makes the whole house smell like fall.
+It tastes heavenly and makes the whole house smell amazing!

-It's a family favorite around here and I get lots of requests for it all season long.
-I always have the ingredients in my pantry so it's a cinch to whip up.
+It's a fall family favorite around here along with my vegan pumpkin waffles and vegan apple crisp and I get lots of requests for it them season long.
+I always have the ingredients in my pantry so it's all a cinch to whip up.

 - All-Purpose Flour - I haven't tried it with gluten-free flour yet, but it should work with a 1.1 gluten-free variety.